rochelleterman/PS239T/Syllabus.md

 * R and RStudio (latest versions)
 * A scientific Python distribution including Python, iPython and iPython notebooks, and major packages.

 This requires a computer that can handle all this software.
-Almost any mac will do the job.
+Almost any Mac will do the job.
+Most Windows machines are fine too if they have enough space and memory.

 See [Install.md](Install.md) for more information.
+We will be having an **InstallFest** on September 4 for those students experiencing difficulties downloading and installing the requisite software.

 ####Books and Other Resources